 Confused with how to start trading on Bybit?
 This guide for Bybit will get you through the required steps to get you started.
 If you are not familiar with Bybit’s platform, we suggest that you read our review on it.

 This is a leverage trading platform and it is recommended to understand how it works before starting to trade on it.
 Cryptocurrencies are very volatile and sometimes even the slightest mistake in trading can lead to the liquidation of a position.

 Step-by-step guide on how to start trading on Bybit

 Step 1: Registration

-Let’s start with the registration, it is quite simple on Bybit.
-Click on registration in the right top corner and you will be redirected to the registration page.
+Click on the registration button in the top right corner of the homepage.
+It will redirect you to the registration page.
 There you will be presented with two options – Email Registration and Mobile Registration.

-This is the window for the Email Registration and as you see it is very simple as you required to fill only two fields.
+This is the window for the Email Registration.
+It’s very simple as you are required to only fill two mandatory fields.

 - Referral Code (Optional)